57blocks/website-article/articles/Frontend Performance Optimization/README.md

 INP considers all page interactions, whereas FID only considers the first interaction.
 INP goes beyond focusing on the initial interaction, instead, it comprehensively assesses responsiveness by sampling all interactions, making INP a more reliable overall responsiveness metric compared to FID.

 Since the Performance API does not provide responsiveness information for INP, specific examples are not provided here.
-For information on how to measure this metric, please refer to [this link](https://web.dev/articles/inp#how_is_inp_different_from_first_input_delay_fid).
+For information on how to measure this metric, please refer to [link](https://web.dev/articles/inp#how_is_inp_different_from_first_input_delay_fid).

 #### CLS